generaxion/axio-starter/modules/share-buttons/docs/README.md

-# Share buttons component
+# Share Buttons

-**Tags:** wordpress, aucor, share, buttons

-**License:** GPLv2 or later
+## Install

+1. Insert directory

+## Contents

+Helper component for social sharing.

-## Description
+## Usage

-Share buttons component creates buttons for sharing in facebook, twitter, Linkedin and whatsapp.
+Component creates buttons for sharing in Facebook, Twitter, Linkedin and WhatsApp.

-'theme_entry_footer' hook is used to call it after content, but it's also usable as component wherever wanted
+'theme_entry_footer' hook is used to call it after content, but it's also usable as component wherever wanted.

 Just add: <?php Aucor_Share_Buttons::render(); ?>